atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 These dimensions are measured from the centerline of opposing walls since prefabricated units often have rounded corners and slightly tapered walls to get the form off the mold.
-The entry must be at least 36\" wide on the face of the compartment.
+The entry must be at least 36&Prime; wide on the face of the compartment.

 ![These dimensions are measured from the centerline of opposing walls since prefabricated units often have rounded corners.
-The entry must be at least 36" wide on the face of the compartment.
+The entry must be at least 36 inches wide on the face of the compartment.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/25.jpg){: .img-medium .img-center}

 <div class="border clearfix padding-1" markdown="1" style="background-color: #e2e1ef;">